 Essential oils, on the other hand, do a whole lot more good for the symptoms without virtually any ill side effects.
 Essential oil therapy is so much fun that it doesn’t even feel like treatment or medication.
 And indeed, it’s a way of life that everyone ought to embrace.
 Some of these oils contain powerful terpenes and numerous chemical constituents that closely resemble human blood in that they both contain oxygen, nutrients, and immune boosting components.
 In other words, Mother Nature’s own life force in the form of highly concentrated oils.

-These are just some of the properties that make EOs ideal for helping with a myriad of ASD associated symptoms.
+These are just some of the properties that make essential oils ideal for helping with a myriad of ASD associated symptoms.
 Not only do these oils contain aromatherapeutic properties that help people with autism to relax, but they also possess medicinal and healing properties that help oxygenate and repair the brain for improved motivation, memory, learning, and behavior.
 I could literally go on forever about the benefits of essential oils for Autism (Seriously).
 But I’ll name just a few, especially for new parents dealing with an autistic infant.

 - Soothe the digestive system